Update 1: On Sept. 19, 2022, this research roundup about mpox was updated with a new study added under the “Additional research” subhead.

 Leisha Diane Nolen; et al. CDC’s Emerging Infectious Diseases Journal, June 2016.

-The study reports a notable increase in monkeypox cases in the Democratic Republic of Congo, where the infection is endemic.
+The study reports a notable increase in mpox cases in the Democratic Republic of Congo, where the infection is endemic.
 The report includes 104 suspected cases between July and December 2013, compared with 13 cases in 2012 and 17 cases in 2011.
-In 50% of the cases the virus was spread among the people in the household.
+In 50% of the cases, the virus was spread among the people in the household.
 The median age of patients was 10 with an age range between 4 months and 68 years.
 About 57% were male.
 There were 10 deaths.
 The infections were likely caused by exposure to wild animals or an infected individual.

 “The high attack rate and transmission observed in this study reinforce the importance of surveillance and rapid identification of monkeypox cases,” the authors write.
 “Community education and training are needed to prevent transmission of MPXV infection during outbreaks.”